West Springfield, Massachusetts: Parish formation and growing independence

 In many ways, the distinction between the church and the state in the early New England town form of government was fuzzy, though religious and secular meetings were held separately and generally led by different people.

 For the early settlers of Springfield, attendance at both town meetings and weekly Congregational church services (often both held in the town "meeting house") in the early settlement were mandatory, and this was enforced by fines.

-For several decades, West Side residents requested accommodation from the town in the form of a free ferry service, but were refused by town meeting and even by arbitrators from Northampton and Hadley.
+For several decades, West Side residents requested accommodation from the town in the form of a free ferry service to reach the Springfield meeting house on the east side of the river, but were refused by town meeting and even by arbitrators from Northampton and Hadley.
 In March 1683, Reice Bedortha, his son John, John's wife Lydia, and their newborn Mercy, were drowned on the Connecticut on their way to church when their boat capsized.
 The west side residents renewed their complaints and began to demand their own church meeting house.
 On 29 May 1697, the Massachusetts General Court finally approved a separate parish and meeting house for the approximately 200 residents.

 West side parishes were also created for Agawam (1696), Feeding Hills (1800), and Holyoke ("North Parish" or "Ireland Parish" named for early Irish settlers John and Mary Riley; 1786).

 The Massachusetts Bay Colony passed a law in 1647 requiring the construction of a public school in any town with 50 or more families.
 In 1706 after two years of petitioning, west side residents were granted funds for the construction of a school (though west side students might have been home-schooled before that time).

 In 1707, the west side parish was delegated from Springfield town meeting the right to grant land in its territory.